a11smiles/WellArchitected-OpenHack/challenges/ch6/README.md

 * How will you secure data between the application and the database?
 * What alerts are necessary and should you configure for the above services?
 * What metrics should you configure for the above services?

+## Success tips

+* As with other challenges, it may be best to discuss with the team first, then delegate responsibilities.
+Much of the work can be accomplished in parallel.
+* The application must remain operational during the transition.
+Can the application be migrated in stages?
+Can it run simultaneously on IaaS and PaaS?
+* Determine the best way to predict scale and resulting costs when deploying (or migrating) a workload to PaaS.
+* Security strategies for IaaS and PaaS are similar in some areas, different in others.
+What ways are they similar?
+What ways are they different?
+Make sure any PaaS solution that you introduce is highly secured.
+This includes the infrastructure and application components.
+* Determine the changes that you will need to make to automate the deployments of the infrastructure and the application.
+* To maintain performance, think about proactive scale configurations.
+How can you scale the application proactively to maintain performance without sacrificing costs (too much)?
+Also, remember to configure “scale in” settings.
+* For dashboards, start by attempting to "translate" the performance counters you were reporting for IaaS to PaaS.
+Which performance counters can be re-used (just updating the resource in Grafana from VM to App Service)?
+Where performance counters need to be dropped, or are no longer available?
+What additional data is available from PaaS services that was not available with IaaS?

 ## References